nicoespeon/understandlegacycode.com/content/blog/3-steps-to-add-tests-on-existing-code-when-you-have-short-deadlines.md

 2. ✅ Use test coverage to find all input combinations
 3. 👽 Use mutations to verify your snapshots

-Follow that and you'll get your thing under tests *super fast*!
+Follow that and you'll get your thing under tests _super fast_!

-Let's see how you do that in details.
+Let's see how you do that in detail.

 ### 1. 📸 Generate an output you can snapshot